Evaluation (Combine)

 The simulated trading challenge a prop firm uses to qualify traders for a funded account.

 Evaluation is the pre-funded phase.
 The trader pays a fee and trades a simulated account against the firm's rules.
-To pass, they typically need to hit a profit target (often equal to a multiple of the drawdown) without breaching trailing drawdown, daily loss limit, or any consistency rule.
+To pass, they typically need to hit a profit target without breaching drawdown, daily loss, position-size, consistency, or conduct rules that apply to that account type.

-Evaluation rules are usually the strictest the firm runs.
-Traders who develop on Evaluation discipline tend to do well on funded; traders who try to gamble through evaluations rarely make it past the first funded breach.
+Evaluation rules vary widely by firm and product.
+Traders who develop on evaluation discipline tend to do well later; traders who try to gamble through evaluations rarely make it past the first funded breach.

 Built into our tools